mattcbodily/web-homework/README.md

 Examples of Jest tests and React component tests can be found in the webapp/src/__tests__ directory.
 I provided a couple examples of each to demonstrate my ability.

+## Uploading CSV Files

+A test CSV file can be found in webapp/src/csvTestFile

 ## Planning

 Before attempting the challenge, I went through planning what I needed to research and what I wanted the project to look like.
 Things I researched include: